SmartBoy84/rpi-email/README.md

 If you can't tell, this guide is literally broken - you will *not* get a working email server after following the instructions
 My current setup is [maddy](https://github.com/foxcpp/maddy) as the email server and [snappymail](https://github.com/the-djmaze/snappymail) as the frontend - everything *just* works
 Outbound mail won't work as Maddy uses custom submission ports (not port 25), change this in SnappyMail > admin > Domains > Add Domain
 SMTP is tls at port 465 - NOT plain 25
+This new setup scored 8.4/10 in the mail-test, unfortunately the mark deduction is due to an incorrent ptr (only my isp can set the ptr record)
+Unfortunately, an invalid ptr reocrd means I can't send mail to gmail either :(

 ## Instructions
 Just a bit of documentation on how I managed to setup a fully functional email server on my pi.